 Have questions?
 Call the attorneys at Michigan Auto Law

-If you were injured in a pedestrian crossing accident and would like to speak with an experienced attorney, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help from an experienced car crash attorney by emailing [email protected] or you can use the chat feature on our website.
+If you were injured in a pedestrian crossing accident in Michigan and would like to speak with an experienced attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our attorneys.
+You can also get help from an experienced car crash attorney by visiting our contact page or you can use the chat feature on our website.

 (Sources: Michigan Traffic Crash Facts, Fact Sheets, Pedestrians, 2019; NHTSA, Traffic Safety Facts, Pedestrians, published March 2020)